plone/training/eggs2.rst

 Now we are going to create a a feature that is completely independent of our ploneconf site and can be reused in other packages.

-To make the distinction clear, this is not a package from the namespace :samp:`ploneconf` but from :samp:`starzel.
+To make the distinction clear, this is not a package from the namespace :samp:`ploneconf` but from :samp:`starzel`.

 We are going to add a voting behavior.